-Sexual addiction cases are more persistent than many people realize.
+Sexual addiction cases are more common than many people realize.
 However, there isn’t any consensus yet in the medical society regarding what comprises such compulsion.
 Thus, the symptoms associated with sexual addiction remain in the shadow.

-There are several signs that can determine sexual addiction.
 Here are some of the warning signs that determine this type of addiction:

 Sex Addiction Statistics

 Sexual addiction is a rampant problem not just in the US, but also worldwide.
 According to the National Council on Sexual Addiction Compulsivity, there is an estimated six percent to eight percent of Americans who are sexual addicts.
 These sum up to around 18 million to 42 million people.
 Moreover, it has been estimated that one out of every six women struggles with porn addiction.
 In addition to this, more than 80 percent of the affected women take the addiction offline.
 It is also believed that women are likely to act out sexual addiction behaviors in real life.
-The behaviors will include casual sex, multiple partners, and extramarital affairs.
+The acts will include casual sex, multiple partners, and extramarital affairs.

 Sexual Addiction Recovery and Treatment

 Sexual addiction recovery treatment will involve cognitive behavioral therapies and medications.
 Medications are used to control the feelings that are associated with the sexual addiction.
 These medications may include serotonergic drugs which are used to treat anxiety, depressive disorders, and mood stabilizers.
 These drugs are effective in controlling the compulsive sexual urges associated with sexual addiction.